DiscordFactory/core/doc/Event.md

 yarn factory make:event <filename>
 ```
 ::: info
-Choose to create a command and then answer the questions you will be asked.
 It is important to note that when you define the file name, you can `place` the file in folders by specifying a path directory in addition to the file name as in the following example.
 :::